yvesmartindestaillades/NAP/docs/source/api.rst

    :show-inheritance:

-Utils module
+Util module
 ------------

 A few low-level functions for the other modules.

-.. automodule:: dreem_nap.utils
+.. automodule:: dreem_nap.util
    :members:
    :undoc-members:
    :show-inheritance: